What you see: Florets that are somewhat loose, and possibly turning brownish colors.

 Eat or toss: Eat!

 So, can you eat broccoli with loose florets?
-Brownish or purplish florets?
-Here’s the story.
+What if they’re purplish or brownish?

 The little beads across broccoli heads are actually little buds on their way to flower-dom.
-Chefs prefer those beads to be hard and tightly packed together, which is probably what you’re used to.
+Chefs prefer those beads hard and tightly packed together, which is probably what you’re used to.

 But this stalk of broccoli was harvested later in its life.
 The little beads are looking more like the little flower buds they were always meant to be.
 They’ve loosened, giving themselves more room to open, and their changing coloration, from green to brownish, pinkish hues, suggests that they’re about to sprout tiny, yellow broccoli flowers.